Exam 1 Study Guide

 To avoid having an adversary carry out a password-guessing attack, we need to make it not feasible to try a large number of passwords.
 A common approach is to rate-limit guesses.
 When the system detects an incorrect password, it will wait several seconds before allowing the user to try again.
 Linux, for example, waits about three seconds.
 After five bad guesses, it terminates and restarts the login process.

 Another approach is to completely disallow password guessing after a certain number of failed attempts by locking the account.
 This is common for some web-based services, such as banks.
-However, the system has now been made vulnerable to a denial-of-service attack.
+However, the system has now been made vulnerable to a denial-of-service (DoS) attack.
 An attacker may not be able to take your money but may inconvenience you by disallowing you to access it as well.

 Hashed passwords